vinlin24/cs143-notebooks/08 Normal Forms and Intro to Transactions.md

 >
 > Completed transactions are forever.

-We can make our transactions atomic, consistent, and isolated, but none of that matter is their effects aren't also *persistent*.
+We can make our transactions atomic, consistent, and isolated, but none of that matters if their effects aren't also *persistent*.
 Otherwise, that defeats the purpose of a database!

 ### Summary